RUCAIBox/Div-Ref/README.md

-# Para-Ref
+# Div-Ref
-The official repository of "Not All Metrics Are Guilty: Improving NLG Evaluation with LLM Paraphrasing".
+The official repository of "Not All Metrics Are Guilty: Improving NLG benchmarks by Diversifying References".

-**The references and paraphrased references can be found in `dataset/XXX/xxxx.reference` and `dataset/XXX/xxxx.reference.paraphrased`.**
+**The references and diversified references can be found in `dataset/XXX/xxxx.reference` and `dataset/XXX/xxxx.reference.diversified`.**

 ## Requirements
 ```bash